JonathanMagnan/ireviewapple.com/pages/documentations/appletv-competitors.md

 The Streaming Stick Plus from Roku plugs right into an HDMI port on your TV.

-It offers access to a numerous streaming content in a 4K resolution.
+It offers access to numerous streaming content in a 4K resolution.

-Roku has it own free to watch streaming channel that has films and TV shows from studios like Columbia and Paramount.
+Roku has its own free to watch a streaming channel that has films and TV shows from studios like Columbia and Paramount.

 ```
 Pros: